pughlab/MEDIPIPE/README.md

 ## Run on HPCs

-You can submit this pipeline on clusters after ./workflow/sbatch_snakemake_template.sh according different resource management system.
+You can submit this pipeline on clusters after editing ./workflow/sbatch_snakemake_template.sh according different resource management system.
 More details about cluster configuration can be found at [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
 For example:

 ```bash
 $ vim ./workflow/sbatch_snakemake_template.sh